topherCantrell/computerarcheology/content/ColossalCaveAdventure/README.md

 >>>    Code350.md<br>
 >>>    Data350.md<br>

+Should we consider this the first AI halucinations?
+Might be in Eliza more appropriately.

 William Crowther.
 Born 1936.
 BS in physics in 1958 from MIT.
 Working at BBN as a defense contractor.
 Internet pioneer in small group developing ARPAnet.
 Combined his hobbies of DnD and caving to create a "what will you do next" adventure game based on Mammoth Cave in Kentucky -- particularly the Bedquilt area.
 He wrote it on the